Since version 2026, Flux 3D and Flux PEEC are no longer available.

 It is also possible to couple magnetic Flux project with thermal Flux project, thanks to the same method used for STAR-CCM+ and Fluent coupling.

-In the previous Flux version, this coupling was possible through python scripts.
+In the previous Flux versions, this coupling was possible through python scripts.
 Now it works by entering the data in Flux dialog boxes, and thanks to the new exchange method which is completely automated.

 This magneto-thermal coupling is accessible for the following modules: